-This article is for candidates and centres who would like to appeal against a decision on the outcome of a Results Enquiry or against a decision to permanently withhold results following a suspected malpractice case.
+This article is for candidates and centres who would like to appeal against a decision on the outcome of a results enquiry or against a decision to permanently withhold results following a suspected malpractice case.

-How do I submit an Appeal request?
+How do I submit an appeal request?

-An Appeal should be submitted on the candidate’s behalf by the Exams Officer at the centre where
+An appeal should be submitted on the candidate’s behalf by the Exams Officer at the centre where

-the test was taken, using the online Appeal form which can be found below.
+the test was taken, using the online appeal form which can be found below.

-If the test was taken at an open centre or a remotely proctored, the Appeal form may be submitted directly by the candidate.
+If the test was taken at an open centre or a remotely proctored, the appeal form may be submitted directly by the candidate.

 What is the deadline?

-The completed form must be submitted within 5 working days of the receipt of the outcome of the Results Enquiry or Malpractice case.
+The completed form must be submitted within 5 working days of the receipt of the outcome of the results enquiry or malpractice case.

-How long does the Appeal process take?
+How long does the appeal process take?

-The duration of the Appeals process will depend on the nature of the Appeal.
-The appeal process will aim to resolve any Appeals in time for the outcome to be taken into account in the current University admissions round Appellants and at the latest within 10 weeks of submission.
+The duration of the appeals process will depend on the nature of the appeal.
+The appeal process will aim to resolve any appeals in time for the outcome to be taken into account in the current university admissions round appellants and at the latest within 10 weeks of submission.

-We can only inform universities that an Appeal is taking place if the candidate gives explicit permission.
+We can only inform universities that an appeal is taking place if the candidate gives explicit permission.

-What are the fees for submitting an Appeal?
+What are the fees for submitting an appeal?

-The appeal fee for STEP 2022 is £46 per paper.
+The appeal fee for BMAT and TMUA 2022 is £38/€45/$52 per paper.

-The fee will be refunded if the candidate’s Appeal is upheld.
+The fee will be refunded if the candidate’s appeal is upheld.

-You can find the full details of the Appeals process in the Notes about Appeals document, which you can find in the article here.
+You can find the full details of the appeals process in the Notes about Appeals document, which you can find in the article here.